matloff/TidyverseSkeptic/README.md

 # Note on ggplot2

 Though RStudio presents **ggplot2** as part of the Tidyverse, that package predates Tidy and does not use the Tidy paradigm.
+Indeed, the package is widely used by both base-R advocates and Tidy proponents alike.
+RStudio's marketing of Tidy as including **ggplot2** only came later.

-In my discussion here, my references to Tidy do not include **ggplot2**, a package of which I am an enthusiastic user and teacher.
-Instead, by the "Tidyverse," I will mean **dplyr**, **purrr** and pipes, as well as Tidy's ban/near teaching ban of loops, the '$', brackets, and so on.
+This is important, as many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy.
+This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near teaching ban regarding loops, the '$', brackets, and so on.

 More details later in this document, in the section [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).